 At the risk of sounding too sensational, the Sonos Arc embodies everything Sonos is about.
 It's incredibly easy to set up and use, it provides great sound, and it seamlessly incorporates itself into your larger network of whole-home Sonos sound.
 With all of that packed in, it would have been easy for Dolby Atmos to be an afterthought.

 Quite the contrary, as it turns out.
 The Arc uses up-firing drivers to re-create Dolby Atmos sound, and while it doesn't completely blow you away, the execution is incredibly effective.
 The Arc adds a solid sense of 3D space to action-oriented films like Avengers: Endgame and Ford v Ferrari, bringing the sounds of roaring cars and interplanetary battles to life in stunning form.

-Like the Sonos Playbar before it, you can easily expand the Arc's home theater capabilities by adding other Sonos speakers as surround satellites and its magnificent — if very expensive — Sonos Sub to fill in the low end.
+Like the Sonos Playbar before it, you can easily expand the Arc's home theater capabilities by adding other Sonos speakers as surround satellites, plus you now have two choices for low-frequency effects: the magnificent — if very expensive — and the new, smaller Sub Mini.